IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_entrypoint_version.html.markdown

 # ibm_cis_ruleset_entrypoint_version
 Provides an IBM Cloud Internet Services ruleset entrypoint version resource, to create and update the ruleset entrypoint of an instance or domain.
 For more information, about IBM Cloud Internet Services ruleset entrypoint version, see [ruleset entrypoint instance]().
+**As there is no option to create a ruleset entry point resource, it is required to use import module to generate the respective resource configurations([Reference](https://test.cloud.ibm.com/docs/cis?topic=cis-terraform-generating-configuration)) and use the import command to populate the state file, as stated at the end of this page.**

 ## Example usage